montoyamoraga/nyu-itp-research-resident/README.md

 This is a list of projects I worked on during my residency.

 * [art-notes](https://github.com/montoyamoraga/art-notes): collection of notes related to arts.
+* [avatar](https://www.youtube.com/watch?v=8VrL_cz69gc): remote performance art piece, collaboration with [Yuli Cai](http://www.caiyuli.com/) and [Donald C. Shorter Jr.](https://www.donaldcshorterjr.com/), funded with a grant from NYU Tisch.
 * [bandurria](https://bandurria.io/): launch of own record label.
+* [cada-bit](https://github.com/cada-bit):  multimedia art projects about exhausting all the possibilites in audio and image.
 * [CODED Escuela](http://codedescuela.cl/): co-founding of media arts school in Spanish with NYU ITP 2016 [Natalia Cabrera](http://www.nataliacabrera.com/) and NYU ITP 2020 [Guillermo Montecinos](http://guillemontecinos.cl/)
 * [Domestik](https://github.com/montoyamoraga/domestik): software design and development and design with NYU ITP 2020 [Guillermo Montecinos](http://guillemontecinos.cl/), for performance piece by [María José Contreras](http://www.mariajosecontreras.com/)
+* Encuentro de artes mediales: first meetup of Chilean media artists, organized by [CODED Escuela](http://codedescuela.cl/), hosted by [Sinestesia](http://www.sinestesia.cc/), attendance of more than 40 people from all ages and backgrounds, March 10th 2018.
 * [Frequency Sweep](http://frequencysweep.com/): creation and curation of experimental audiovisual performances festival, with NYU ITP 2018 [Dominic Barrett](http://www.dominicbarrett.com/).
 * [Introducción a p5.js](https://processingfoundation.press/): release of the [Introduction to p5.js book](https://p5js.org/books/) in Spanish, in print and pay-what you want PDF.
 * [Kinectron](https://kinectron.github.io/): development of Kinectron website and tutorial material.